Jiaxin-Wang1001/CMPUT404-assignment-ajax/README.md

 Senyu Li
 Jiayuan Sun

-Part of the code in server.py talen from
+Part of the code in server.py taken from
 ========================
 Copyright 2013 Abram Hindle
 Copyright 2019 Hazel Victoria Campbell